by Freddy J. Nager, Founder of Atomic Tango + Twitter Critic (Twittic?)…

 “Right.
 Oh Great Guru Mediacrites, how do I get more followers on Twitter?”

 “Whew, I thought you were going to ask me something tough, like how Ryan Seacrest got so rich and famous.
 Getting followers on Twitter is easy: just be a celebrity.
-Look at Seacrest: he has 2.5 million followers, and he’s not even A-list.”
+Look at Seacrest: he has millions of followers, and he’s not even A-list.”

 “But that’s not realistic.
 Not everyone can be a celebrity.”